allenai/olmo-ui/README.md

 ### Local Development (without Docker)

-For the fastest and simplest development experience, you can run the application locally while connected to production APIs:

-Settings for running dev server against prod apis:
+By default olmo points to a local instance of olmo-api which must be running.

+If you would like to point your local playground to the production olmo-api.
+Be careful doing this as your changes will affect the production playground.
+Update the following Settings:

 -   recaptcha should be enabled by adding `VITE_IS_RECAPTCHA_ENABLED=true` in your .env.local
-- you should remove `LOCAL_PLAYGROUND_API_URL` from your .env.local
+-   you should update `LOCAL_PLAYGROUND_API_URL` to point to production in your .env.local
 -   you must logged in, otherwise you will get an error in the ui

-Settings for running against olmo-api running locally:

-- recaptcha should be disabled by removing `VITE_IS_RECAPTCHA_ENABLED` from your .env.local
-- you should set `LOCAL_PLAYGROUND_API_URL=http://localhost:8000` in your .env.local to connect to the local olmo-api

 ```
 yarn dev